-Based on the previous four conferences, CERA members have developed the following special interest groups within Chinese educational research:
+Based on the previous five conferences since 2013, CERA members have developed the following special interest groups within Chinese educational research:

 · Chinese language education

 · Education and (economic, social and cultural) development

 · Inclusive and special needs education

 · Teacher education and development